Save Organic Coffee

 - by: Rene Friberg

-- target: Mark Bradley, Associate Deputy Administrator, USDA-AMS-TMP-NOP
+- recipient: Mark Bradley, Associate Deputy Administrator, USDA-AMS-TMP-NOP

 There has been a change at the U.S. Department of Agriculture that could affect the cost and availability of organic products from developing countries, including bananas, spices, sugar, and coffee.
 Normally, a farm must undergo an annual inspection to get certified.
 But for years, co-ops and large growers' groups in the global south have been allowed to largely police themselves, with USDA inspectors visiting 20 percent of each group per year.
 Now, the agency says every farm needs an annual inspection, an expensive process that may make some small farmers quit the organic biz.